Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Introduction

-Towards this end, we conduct comprehensive experiments to evaluate the adversarial robustness of compressed models, with BERT as the base encoder.
-We primarily focus on two popular model compression techniques in the form of pruning and knowledge distillation~\cite{sanh2019distilbert,wang2020minilm}.
+Towards this end, we conduct comprehensive experiments to evaluate the OOD robustness of compressed models, with BERT as the base encoder. \textbf{We focus primarily on two popular model compression techniques in the form of pruning and knowledge distillation}~\cite{sanh2019distilbert,wang2020minilm}.
 For pruning, we consider two popular techniques including iterative magnitude pruning~\cite{sanh2020movement} and structured pruning~\cite{prasanna2020bert,liang2021super}.
-We evaluate the performance of several compressed models obtained using the above techniques on both standard in-distribution development sets as well as the adversarial test sets for downstream NLU tasks.
-Experimental analysis indicates that the compressed models, regardless of the compression method, are consistently less robust than their PLM counterparts.
-Further analysis of the poor generalization performance of the compressed models reveals some interesting observations.
-For instance, we observe that the compressed models overfit on the easy / shortcut samples and generalize poorly on the hard ones for a given task.
+Specifically, we explore the following research questions: \emph{Are distilled and pruned models as robust as their PLM counterparts for downstream NLU tasks?
+What is the impact of varying the level of compression on OOD generalization and bias of compressed models?} We evaluate the performance of several compressed models obtained using the above techniques on both standard in-distribution development sets and OOD test sets for downstream NLU tasks.
+Experimental analysis indicates that distilled and pruned models are consistently less robust than their PLM counterparts.
+Further analysis of the poor generalization performance of compressed models reveals some interesting observations.
+For instance, we observe that the compressed models overfit on the easy / shortcut samples and generalize poorly on the hard ones.
 This motivates our second research question: \emph{How to regularize model compression techniques to generalize across samples with varying difficulty?} This brings some interesting challenges since we do not know which samples are easy or hard apriori.